mccxiv/xivmap/README.md

 </html>
 ```

 2. Add a container for Xivmap to use, as well as classes for the animation and position on the page.
 See the Classes section for a complete list of available classes.
+Make sure the container div comes before the xivmap script.
 ```html
 <html>
   <head>